willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 A MailGun public validation key: `pubkey-willyspublicvalidationkey1234asd`

-Tell your ISP about MailGun: You have to add some entries to your domain records where your domain is hosted.
+Tell your ISP about MailGun: You have to add some MX entries to your domain records where your domain is hosted.

 ### Encrypt the Mailgun Private API key